 Creating a quiz

-Canvas has two quiz features.
+There are three different quiz tools in Canvas.
 Here you will find information about which one you should use when, how to create a quiz and what external settings are available and can be good to use.
 For example, the number of attempts allowed, limit for passing, and how to save time when creating a quiz.

 Which quiz tool should be used?

 There are three different quiz engines available in Canvas: New Quizzes, Classic Quizzes and Möbius.

 New Quizzes are recommended if you are going to learn a quiz function from scratch and are going to reuse your quizzes, as this will be the only quiz tool in the future.
 This has more question types like Hot Spot, Categorisation, Matching and Ordering.
 It also has more moderation and external setting features.
 It's easier to share material between teachers and to handle item bank questions.